Occupy Democrats: 2020 U.S. presidential election

 According to Rafael Rivero, he was "plugged in" with the Joe Biden 2020 presidential campaign and the campaign worked directly with the outlet to disseminate political messaging.
 In October 2020, Occupy Democrats experienced a significant drop in its reach on Facebook, which Rivero attributed to action taken by Facebook to throttle traffic, a claim Facebook denied.

 Biden administration

 During the presidency of Joe Biden, White House Chief of Staff Ron Klain gave his first interview following the 2022 State of the Union Address on a Twitter Spaces live chat hosted by Occupy Democrats.

 Content

 Students at Loyola Marymount University debate the reliability of websites like Occupy Democrats and The Blaze during an instructional event in 2017.

 Subject matter

 Occupy Democrats posts memes and content primarily about United States politics.
-Its content is hyperpartisan, left-oriented and built around clickbait and hyperbole.
+Its content is hyperpartisan, left-oriented, and built around clickbait and hyperbole.
 Comments to posts shared on Occupy Democrats tend to be hallmarked by "greater anger and incivility" than those of mainstream media Facebook pages and groups.

-Accuracy

-Evaluation by academia

-In 2017, the Asan Institute for Policy Studies said that Occupy Democrats "share[s] both real and fake news ... further blurring the line between fact and fiction".
-Some scientific studies have identified Occupy Democrats as a fake news website.

-According to the University of Iowa library, Occupy Democrats "has been known to show misleading, fake, or exaggerated partisan content".
-The Valencia College library includes Occupy Democrats on a list of sources that "cannot usually be accepted at face value and need further verification from other sources to determine if information is credible".
-In a 2017 poster session developed by the library staff of the University of California at Merced, Occupy Democrats was rated "questionable" for its factual reporting and was noted for "not having a very good fact check record".
+Reception